-The Voorhees Arts Center & Gallery is managed by Marianne Leone, a local artist (nature photographer).
+The Voorhees Arts Center (Gifts.
+Classes.
+Gallery.) is managed by Marianne Leone, a local artist (nature photographer).
 The intention is to provide a space for local artists to express their creativity and share their gifts with the community.
 The space is also intended for use for art classes & programs, to have Art Alive in the space.

-The Arts on the Boulevard Seasonal Exhibit Program began 2 years ago, predating the gallery.
+The Arts on the Boulevard Seasonal Exhibit Program began almost 4 years ago, predating the gallery.
 Marianne Leone spearheaded the program and had a vision when she poked her head in the former Yankee Candle store.
 "These cabinets would really lend themselves to artwork, for not just me but for many artists".
-The Voorhees Arts Council body oversees the activities of the Center& gallery.
+The Voorhees Arts Council body oversees the activities of the center & gallery.
 Click here to learn more.

 Meet the Teachers